529 Plans and financial aid eligibility

 Please be advised that this material is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent advisor.

-AXA Equitable Life Insurance Company (NY, NY).
-Securities are offered through AXA Advisors, LLC, NY, NY 212-314-4600 (member FINRA, SIPC).
-AXA Equitable and AXA Advisors are affiliated companies, do not provide legal or tax advice and are not affiliated with Broadridge Investor Communication Solutions, Inc.
+Equitable Financial Life Insurance Company (NY, NY).
+Securities are offered through Equitable Advisors, LLC, NY, NY 212-314-4600 (member FINRA, SIPC).
+Equitable Financial and Equitable Advisors are affiliated companies, do not provide legal or tax advice and are not affiliated with Broadridge Investor Communication Solutions, Inc.

 © Copyright 2013 Broadridge Investor Communication Solutions, Inc. All rights reserved.